 Diagnosis of Hypertension

-Hypertension can be diagnosed simply by measuring the blood pressure with a device called a sphygmomanometer which consists of arm cuff, dial, pump, and valve.
-Digital devices fro measuring blood pressure are available.
+Hypertension can be diagnosed simply by measuring the blood pressure with a device called a sphygmomanometer which consists of an arm cuff, dial, pump, and valve.
+Digital devices for measuring blood pressure are available.
 The measurement of blood pressure involves recording systolic and diastolic values.

-A recent activity or stress may result in erroneous reading and regular monitoring may be required before labeling someone as hypertensive.
-Smoking, high cholesterol, or diabetes and other risk factors are taken into assessment.
+Recent activity or stress may result in erroneous reading and regular monitoring may be required before labeling someone as hypertensive.
+Smoking, high cholesterol, or diabetes and other risk factors are taken into the assessment.

 When required, tests such as electrocardiograms (EKG) and echocardiograms can be done to check the heart condition.